aniketkumar7/Sorting-in-C/README.md

-# Sorting  in  C Language
+# Sorting Alogorithm in  C Language

-This repository contains the source code of Sorting in C.
+This repository contains the source code of Sorting alogorithm in C Language.

 1. Bubble Sort.
 2. Seletion Sort.